-With tax avoidance an issue of major public concern and media attention, the newly established Fair Tax Mark is an opportunity for co-operatives to show that they pay their tax fairly and transparently.
+With tax avoidance an issue of major public concern and media attention, the Fair Tax Mark is an opportunity for co-operatives to show that they pay their tax fairly and transparently.

-Already adopted by pioneering co-operatives including Midcounties and the Phone Co-op, Co-operatives UK – following a mandate from the co-operative sector at its annual conference in 2014 – has agreed a partnership with the Fair Tax Mark to make it simpler for co-operatives to become accredited, including a 20% discount for Co-operatives UK members.
+The Fair Tax Mark was pioneered by co-operatives including Midcounties and the Phone Co-op and Co-operatives UK – following a mandate from the co-operative sector at its annual conference in 2014 – remains in partnership with the Fair Tax Mark to make it simpler for co-operatives to become accredited, including a 10% discount for Co-operatives UK members.

 What is the Fair Tax Mark?